diya0312/diya0312-intern-repo/milestone-0/internship_time_plan.md

 ## Focus Bear Time Tracking

 I use Focus Bear to record my internship work sessions.
-This helps me track the time spent on internship tasks and maintain a record of my work while also focus when completing the onboarding tasks without any distractions.
+This helps me track the time spent on internship tasks and maintain a record of my work while also focus on completing the onboarding tasks without any distractions.

 ![Focus Bear focus log](screenshots/focus-log-sessions-1.png)